Table of Contents

 Psychosocial circumstances that can cause depressive symptoms include stress triggering events, individual vulnerability, personality, and social support.
 Psychodynamic models assume an early development and maintaining of dysfunctional schemes and beliefs or acquired helplessness.
 This leads to negative thought spirals and beliefs, which are a key characteristic of depressions.

 Further risk factors for the development of a depressive episode are age, gender, and socio-economic status.
 For example, the highest prevalence can be found in the age group of 18 – 29 and in subjects with low socio-economic status, according to a German study on adult health.

 Generally, women are affected almost twice as much as men.
-Further risk factors are, as mentioned, stressful life time events (like, e.g., experiencing traumas), living as a single, and pre-existent comorbidities.
+Further risk factors are, as mentioned, stressful life time events (like, e.g., experiencing traumas), living single, and pre-existent comorbidities.
 Comorbidities can be of psychic (e.g., anxiety disorders, substance disorders) and somatic nature (diabetes mellitus, CHD).

 There is no specific cause-effect direction since depressive symptoms can be both the cause and the consequence of other diseases.

 Diagnostics as Primary Care Physician

 If you are not a psychiatrist, it is not always easy to recognize depression.
 Often, patients report unspecific physical symptoms like back and/or abdominal pain.
 This is called a ‘somatic depression’.